 Name of lecturer(s)

 Learning outcomes of the course unit

-Expanding of the knowledge and context of the contemporary musical production.
+Expanding of the knowledge and context of contemporary musical production.
 To foster a critically rigorous but non-dogmatic perspective on various types of compositional thinking, including persuasive argumentation.
-Understanding of the cultural roots and conceptual starting points of the compositional aesthetics discussed and knowledge of the compositional techniques used by them.
+Understanding of the cultural roots and conceptual starting points of the compositional aesthetics discussed and knowledge of the compositional techniques used.
 Ability to apply the acquired knowledge creatively.

 Mode of study